gohugoio/hugo/content/en/content-management/page-resources.md

 This approach reduces build times, storage requirements, bandwidth consumption, and deployment times, ultimately reducing cost.

 {{% note %}}
-To resolve markdown link and image destinations to the correct location, you must use link and image render hooks that capture the page resource with the [`Resources.Get`] method, and then invoke its [`RelPermalink`] method.
+To resolve Markdown link and image destinations to the correct location, you must use link and image render hooks that capture the page resource with the [`Resources.Get`] method, and then invoke its [`RelPermalink`] method.

-By default, with multilingual single-host sites, Hugo enables its [embedded link render hook] and [embedded image render hook] to resolve markdown link and image destinations.
+By default, with multilingual single-host sites, Hugo enables its [embedded link render hook] and [embedded image render hook] to resolve Markdown link and image destinations.

 You may override the embedded render hooks as needed, provided they capture the resource as described above.